llm-operator/docs/docs/source/tutorial.rst

 Step 6: Interact with the LLM Service
 -------------------------------------

+There are mainly three ways to interact with the LLM service.

+The first option is to run the ``curl`` command and hit the API endpoint.
 Here is an example command for listing all available models and hitting the chat endpoint.

 .. code-block:: console